mahedee/articles/how-to-AI-Bot-With-LUIS.md

 *	Integrate Bot with LUIS
 *	Run and interact with it

-### Required Tools and Knowledge:
+### Required Tools:
 *	Visual Studio 2017 or later
 *	[Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases/tag/v4.7.0)
-*	LUISGen in .NET Cognitive Model Generator  for LUIS
+*	[LUISGen](https://github.com/microsoft/botbuilder-tools/blob/master/packages/LUISGen/src/npm/readme.md) in .NET, the Cognitive Model Generator  for LUIS
-## Step1:
+## Step1: Installing Bot Framework SDK
 * First go to Visual Studio marketplace and download: [Bot Framework v4 SDK Templates for Visual Studio](https://marketplace.visualstudio.com/items?itemName=BotBuilder.botbuilderv4) and install the templates on your visual Studio.
-## Step2:
+## Step2: Creating Project on Visual Studio
 * Open your Visual Studio and choose create a new project, select C# as your language, all platforms and AI Bot as your project type.
 [Or search for Bot and then] select Empty Bot and hit next.

 ![alt text](https://github.com/mahedee/Articles/raw/master/img/BOT001.png "Project Selector")

 * Give your project name and complete the dialog box.
 It initiate a project of ASP .Net Core application with minimal codes and dependency with Bot Builder Integration.
-## Step3:
-* Build the project and run it for verifying this all works fine.
-Generally all bot application runs on port 3978 on the local machine.
+* Build the project and run it. for verifying this all works fine.
+Generally all bot applications run on port 3978 on the local machine.
+## Step3: Test with Emulator
-* Go to your Bot Framework Emulator and open bot from: http://localhost:3978/api/messages If everything is ready, then bot will response with Hello World!
+* If you haven't installed Bot Framework Emulator, [download it from here](https://github.com/Microsoft/BotFramework-Emulator/releases/tag/v4.7.0) and install.
+Go to your Bot Framework Emulator and open bot from: http://localhost:3978/api/messages
+If everything is ready, then bot will response with Hello World!
-* Reply with something, now bot have no longer to response.
-But you still get post 200 status on activity logger.
+* Reply the message with something, now bot have no longer to response.
+But you still get post 200 status on activity logger of your emulator.
 That means the request was accepted.
-## Step4:
+## Step4: Enabling Response on Message
 * To get the response, back to Visual Studio and open your C sharp bot file.
-On empty project, generally it stands on project folder and named with your [ProjectName].cs, open it and find your class named EmptyBot who inherits bot activity Handler, ActivityHandler.
+On empty project, generally it stands on project folder and named with your [ProjectName].cs, open it and find your class named ```EmptyBot``` who inherits bot activity Handler, ```ActivityHandler```.
 Here you find the overridden method of OnMembersAddedAsync who responsible for your Welcome message on first request.
+* If required, use refatoring tool to rename the class ```EmptyBot``` with desired bot name.
+Note: _if you follow this procedure, you have to resolve the dependancy registering service for your Bot inside your_ ```Startup.cs``` _file._
-* On this class override another method from ActivityHandler named OnMessageActivityAsync with samples goes here:
+* On this class override another method from ```ActivityHandler``` named ```OnMessageActivityAsync``` with samples goes here:
  ```
 protected override async Task OnMessageActivityAsync(ITurnContext<IMessageActivity> turnContext, CancellationToken cancellationToken)
 {